• Skip to primary navigation

 Gluten free Ghost Cake Pops for Halloween

-Published: Sep 3, 2022 by Amanda With Leave a Comment
+Published: Sep 3, 2022 by Amanda · This post may contain affiliate links · Leave a Comment

 These gluten free ghost cake pops for Halloween are such a fun and delicious bake.
 Made with gluten free chocolate cake balls coated in melted white chocolate and decorated with fondant to make the ghost cake pops.
 Fudgy on the inside spooky on the outside!